JohnBasrai/aws-lambda-action-filter/README.md

 # AWS Lambda Action Filter

-This project is based on a coding interview assignment originally authored by Illya (assumed from LinkedIn attribution).
+This project is based on a coding interview assignment originally authored by Illya, as identified via the GitHub repository he shared during the interview.

 ## ✅ Overview